 Fremantle’s long and varied history is evident in its architecture.
-There are 2,500 buildings on the city’s heritage list and getting to know Freo by learning its history is part and parcel of any visit.
-But it’s not all a history lesson.
+There are some 2,500 buildings on the city’s heritage list, but a visit here is not solely a history lesson.
 There are plenty of other fun things to see and do.

 Get on the craft beer and ale trail

 The craft beer scene is thriving in towns and cities across Australia and Fremantle is one of the pioneers.
 Little Creatures Brewery sets the bar high with its Pale Ale – the brew that put them on the craft beer map.
 A tour through the brewery is fun, informative and ends with tastings.
 Need I say more?

 Visiting Freo and not doing a tour of the Fremantle Prison is a crime.
 The vast limestone jail was built by convicts between 1852 and1859, and housed thousands of men, women and juveniles until it was decommissioned in 1991.
 Rumour has it that the prison is heavily haunted – as are many historic establishments in Fremantle.
 If you’re keen on being spooked, hop on The Ghostly Tour every Friday night to visit Freo’s scariest places.

 Fishing Boat Harbour is the place to go for fresh local seafood.
 Cicerello’s have been serving up scrumptious fish and chips since 1903 so they kind of have it down pat.
 Close neighbours include Joe’s Fish Shack and Kailis Fish Market.
 Lower South Terrace – also known as the Cappuccino Strip – serves much more than coffee.
 This area is the hub of Fremantle’s weekend nightlife and home to the iconic brewpub Sail and Anchor and several Italian and Greek eateries.

 Get a caffeine fix at a cool cafe